 Traffic on streets and highways can be a semi-continuous source of low-level vibration.
 Depending on the distance of the structure from the road and the type, speed and amount of the traffic, vibrations may be felt, particularly from passing large, heavy trucks (e.g. semi trucks).
-It has long been recognized that the semi-continuous nature of traffic vibrations requires lower acceptable peak particle velocities than those acceptable in short duration blasting.1
+It has long been recognized that the semi-continuous nature of traffic vibrations requires lower acceptable peak particle velocities than those acceptable in short duration blasting.1,6

 Traffic vibrations are often used by contractors as rationalizations for damage done by road construction projects (see Counterarguments in the CVDG Pro for more on this).
-One 6-month road construction job involved work on moderately busy city streets with both car and large truck (no semis) traffic.
+One 6-month road construction job involved work on two moderately busy city streets having both car and large truck (no semis) traffic.
 After initial extensive damage was done by the contractor pounding on pavement with an excavator, vibration monitoring was started.

 That monitoring was very poorly done.
 It lacked any "baseline" measurements of weekend or night hours when no construction was occurring.
 However, some breaks in work during lunch periods and at the end of days after stoppage of construction allowed an estimation of the contribution of traffic to vibration.
 The construction activities included excavation with a large excavator, laying of water main and backfill with the excavator.
 Looking at the histogram record, shown at left, of one such day's work, pre-construction start, the lunch periods and post-construction-work periods stand out as being strikingly low in vibration, even though these are among the busiest traffic hours on the street.

-In all cases, where even heavy truck traffic (e.g. full large trash pickup trucks as at right, note blue seismograph box just behind truck at left of photo) went as close as two feet from the seismograph head, no vibrations above normal "background" were detected.2 By contrast, even the heavy equipment with the smallest vibration-inducing properties produced vibrations which averaged 3-4 times the background velocity level.5 Thus, a typical mix of car and truck traffic on a residential city street is often of relatively little concern from a vibration standpoint, even if you occasionally experience vibration in your home.
+In all cases, where even heavy truck traffic (e.g. full large trash pickup trucks as at right, note blue seismograph box in the background just behind truck at left of photo) went as close as two feet from the seismograph head, no vibrations above normal "background" were detected.2 By contrast, even the heavy equipment with the smallest vibration-inducing properties produced vibrations which averaged 3-4 times the background velocity level.5 Thus, a typical mix of car and truck traffic on a residential city street is often of relatively little concern from a vibration standpoint, even if you occasionally experience vibration in your home.

 Anyone who has sat in a car at a rural railroad crossing knows that passing trains can produce vibration.
 However, the cases of most concern are those where railways are present in cities, either to move freight or as part of a mass transit system.
 Many factors come into play in determining whether train traffic can cause damage in buildings, including those associated with the building (age, construction, maintenance), those associated with the site (distance from railway, soil and bedrock properties) and those associated with traffic on the railway (condition of track and bed, age of track and type of rolling stock, and weight of train cars), among others.
-Because there are so many factors which relate to damage potential in these situations, it is often difficult to predict which ones will be prone to inducing damage.
+Because there are so many factors which relate to damage potential in these situations, it is often difficult to predict which situations will be prone to inducing damage.
 Again, one of the best sources for information on railway vibration is the High-Speed Ground Transportation Noise and Vibration Impact Assessment of the Federal Department of Transportation.

 Some cities (e.g. New York City) also set vibration standards for railways.
 Because railway vibration is semi-continuous, these standards tend to be much lower in peak particle velocity than those set for blasting or even those which currently govern construction vibration (e.g. the highest allowed PPV in New York around railways can be as low as 0.05 in/sec, depending on the surrounding structures).